There is a large variety of poultry netting out there.

 I have also used fine mesh deer netting for over the chicken run – this is sometimes cheaper than the ‘aviary netting’.

-Bad: Not completely predator proof, can tear easily in wind storms.
+Not completely predator-proof, can tear easily in wind storms.

 In recent years electric fencing has become affordable for most people.
-It was invented in England in the 1960s and has changed farming practice a lot.
+It was invented in England in the 1960s and has changed farming practices a lot.

 The thought of getting electric fencing can be overwhelming: How do I power it?
 Will it hurt my girls?
 What sort do I need?
 All these questions go through your head; at least, they did mine.